What is the LIFO method?

 |@ 5.00||@ 5.50||Value|

 The LIFO method is one of the available methods used in inventory management.
-Clearly the method used to determine which units are sold and which remain in closing inventory determines the value of the cost of goods sold and the closing inventory.
+Clearly the method used to determine which units are sold and which remain in ending inventory determines the value of the cost of goods sold and the ending inventory.
 As profit depends on the cost of goods sold, the method chosen will affect the profits of a business.